Home » Specialties » X-ray Technologist

 • Curriculum: Includes human anatomy, patient care, X-ray imaging

-• Time to Complete: 12-16 months
+• Time to complete: 12-16 months

 • Prerequisites: High school diploma or GED

-• Online Programs: While some classes may be available online, you’ll need to complete hands-on clinical training in person.
+• Online programs: While some classes may be available online, you’ll need to complete hands-on clinical training in person.

-• What to Look for in a School: A program that helps prepare you for the necessary licensing or certification exam in your state, plus accreditation, which tells you that a program has been evaluated and judged to deliver a quality education.
+• What to look for in a school: A program that helps prepare you for the necessary licensing or certification exam in your state, plus accreditation, which tells you that a program has been evaluated and judged to deliver a quality education.
 Without accreditation, you won’t be able to get financial aid and some employers may not want to hire you.

-• Who this Program Is Good For: People who want to start their X-ray tech careers as soon as possible.
+• Who this program is good for: People who want to start their X-ray tech careers as soon as possible.

-Associate Degree
+Associate degrees

 • Curriculum: Includes human anatomy, patient care and procedures, advanced radiographic imaging